MadeInFck/Temperature_Thingspeak/README.md

 Check my blog : http://www.madeinfck.com

 #13/06/16 :
+Got rid off the breadboard and soldered this scheme.
-First you need to configure your ESP8266 with your network.
+Don't forget to configure your ESP8266 with your network.
+Next step : packaging using 3D printer after designing a fitting case (with *Blender* probably).